If you are a large organization looking for practical, engaging, and fun activities to introduce to your team members, you’re in the right place.

 Caption: This game helps your teammates boost their sales skills, in a fun atmosphere.

 In this activity, you divide your large groups into teams and give each team an invaluable object like a paperclip, pen, or office pin.
-The purpose of the game is for every team to try and convince the other team to exchange their object for more valuable items under a time limit.
+The game’s purpose is for every team to try and convince the other team to exchange their object for more valuable items under a time limit.
 The team that returns with the most valuable item wins.

 12. Word Association

-Caption: This is an indoor short game that encourages creativity and engagement in a large group.
+Caption: This indoor short game encourages creativity and engagement in a large group.

 In word association, a large group is divided into smaller teams while sitting in a circle.
 Afterwards., each team is provided with one word.
 One person starts by saying the word and going around in a circle, and the next person says a different word closely associated with the previous word – until time elapses.